 Lastly….

-Regardless of what “type” of Burmese you choose to adopt, but types will have either gold or yellow depending on the color of the coat.
+Also, regardless of what “type” of Burmese you choose to adopt, the types will be either gold or yellow, depending on the color of the coat.

 And when a…

-Is great!
-Because we here at IndulgeYourPet like a good cat that likes being around other people and other household pets.
-After all, how much fun is it to have a cat that just lays around the house all day and seems “irritated” by his or her owners?
+Burmese kitty is “unhappy”; they aren’t shy about telling you so.
+You see, these little guys can be quite “talkative” when they feel like they are being ignored.
+They can pretty much be quite “talkative” even when happy!
+Which is you ask us is excellent!
+Because we here at IndulgeYourPet like a good cat that enjoys being around other people and other household pets.
+After all, how much fun is it to have a cat that lays around the house all day and seems “irritated” by its owners?

 With a Burmese…

-You’re going to get a cat that likes being around adults, kids and even other dogs and cats living within the same household.
-Their “socialness” is probably linked to the fact that these cats are EXTRA curious.
+You’ll get a cat that likes being around adults, kids, and even other dogs and cats living within the same household.
+Their “socialness” is probably linked to these cats being EXTRA curious.
+They like to wander and discover new things, probably to show off to you.
+They also want to be entertained and challenged, so playing with them with interactive toys is a good idea to make them think.

 Plus…